-Once your child has mastered the hours, he or she may find it confusing to move on to telling time by fives.
+Once children have mastered the hours and half-hours, they may find it confusing to move on to telling time by fives.
 It can be difficult to understand that the "1" can also mean "5", and that "2" can mean "10" and so on.

-These worksheets aim to teach your child about the five-minute intervals around the clock.
+These worksheets will teach your child about the five-minute intervals around the clock.

-You may find it helpful to review Counting By Fives before attempting these time worksheets.
+You may find it helpful to review Counting By Fives before working through these time worksheets.

 The first three papers focus on understanding the five minute intervals for each number.
 On each worksheet is a clock face.

-To review previous lessons on telling time or to review skip counting, try the pages below:
+To review previous lessons on teaching time or to review skip counting, try the pages below: